 We perform this surgery on Thursdays, and you will be able to return home (under the care of a loved one) that same night.
 A splint will be placed following your surgery and will be removed the following Wednesday.
 It will take some time for bruising and swelling to fade, but you will immediately notice the beautiful new shape of your nose.
 Most patients are able to return to work within one and a half to two weeks.

-Nose surgery at Smith Plastic Surgery will cost about $4800 and includes all fees and anesthesia.
+Nose surgery at Smith Plastic Surgery will cost about $7400.
+This includes all fees and anesthesia.
 We are very proud of the rhinoplasty results we are able to achieve for our patients at Smith Plastic Surgery.
 Expert rhinoplasty is a special skill requiring three dimensional visualization, good eye-hand coordination, and many years of experience.
 For Dr. Smith, this is one of his most successful surgeries and one of the most rewarding when patients see their final results.

 For additional information on nose surgery, please refer to the following guide provided by the American Society of Plastic Surgeons.